Credit Suisse Group Initiates Coverage on Cboe Global Markets (NASDAQ:CBOE)

-Credit Suisse Group initiated coverage on shares of Cboe Global Markets (NASDAQ:CBOE) in a report issued on Tuesday, The Fly reports.
-The brokerage issued a neutral rating and a $144.00 target price on the stock.
+Credit Suisse Group started coverage on shares of Cboe Global Markets (NASDAQ:CBOE) in a research note published on Tuesday morning, The Fly reports.
+The brokerage issued a neutral rating and a $144.00 price objective on the stock.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, March 15th.
-Stockholders of record on Monday, February 28th will be paid a dividend of $0.48 per share.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 15th.
+Shareholders of record on Monday, February 28th will be paid a $0.48 dividend.
 The ex-dividend date is Friday, February 25th.
-This represents a $1.92 dividend on an annualized basis and a dividend yield of 1.62%.
-Cboe Global Markets’s dividend payout ratio (DPR) is 39.10%.
+This represents a $1.92 dividend on an annualized basis and a yield of 1.62%.
+Cboe Global Markets’s dividend payout ratio is presently 39.10%.

-Institutional investors have recently modified their holdings of the company.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp grew its position in Cboe Global Markets by 12.0% during the second quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 19,844 shares of the company’s stock worth $2,362,000 after buying an additional 2,132 shares during the period.
-Advisory Services Network LLC acquired a new position in Cboe Global Markets during the second quarter worth about $34,000.
-Private Advisor Group LLC acquired a new position in Cboe Global Markets during the second quarter worth about $218,000.
-Franklin Resources Inc. grew its position in Cboe Global Markets by 13.6% during the second quarter.
-Franklin Resources Inc. now owns 3,968 shares of the company’s stock worth $473,000 after buying an additional 474 shares during the period.
-Finally, LPL Financial LLC grew its position in Cboe Global Markets by 5.0% during the second quarter.
-LPL Financial LLC now owns 11,412 shares of the company’s stock worth $1,359,000 after buying an additional 547 shares during the period.
+Several institutional investors have recently modified their holdings of CBOE.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp increased its stake in shares of Cboe Global Markets by 12.0% during the second quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 19,844 shares of the company’s stock worth $2,362,000 after acquiring an additional 2,132 shares during the period.
+Advisory Services Network LLC acquired a new position in shares of Cboe Global Markets during the second quarter worth about $34,000.
+Private Advisor Group LLC acquired a new position in shares of Cboe Global Markets during the second quarter worth about $218,000.
+Franklin Resources Inc. increased its stake in shares of Cboe Global Markets by 13.6% during the second quarter.
+Franklin Resources Inc. now owns 3,968 shares of the company’s stock worth $473,000 after acquiring an additional 474 shares during the period.
+Finally, LPL Financial LLC increased its stake in shares of Cboe Global Markets by 5.0% during the second quarter.
+LPL Financial LLC now owns 11,412 shares of the company’s stock worth $1,359,000 after acquiring an additional 547 shares during the period.
 Institutional investors and hedge funds own 82.28% of the company’s stock.

 About Cboe Global Markets